Wasted-Audio/ryukau_LV2Plugins/lv2cvport/README.md

 ## CV_Multiply
 Multiply CV signal.
 2 CV inputs and 1 CV output.

+## CV_NaiveDelay
+Naive feedback delay.

+CV_NaiveDelay doesn't use any interpolation when reading.
+Buffer is 2 times oversampled.

 ## CV_ParabolicADEnvelope
 Parabolic envelope.
 Note that this envelope resets to 0 for each note-on.